Drug companies avert landmark opioids trial as talks on $48 billion settlement set to resume

 Teva and attorneys general for four states pushed to salvage a deal they had reached last week, which was rejected by the team representing local governments.

-North Carolina Attorney General Josh Stein told reporters on a conference call that he and is counterparts in Pennsylvania, Texas and Tennessee had an agreement in principle with the distributors as well.
+North Carolina Attorney General Josh Stein told reporters on a conference call that he and his counterparts in Pennsylvania, Texas and Tennessee had an agreement in principle with the distributors as well.

 He said the deal was comprised of $22 billion in cash and $26 billion in treatment drugs.